tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **What would success look like?** Aster's reputation within China has been slowly getting repaired compared to last year's 'civil war specialist' stereotype, but unfortunately they fumbled the bag at ESL Malaysia and lost to OG in grand finals.
 Cue the ridicule all over again.

+As long as they eliminate non-Chinese teams, they should be fine.
+But it'll be a dark day if they face LGD in bracket, eliminate them, and then _don't_ get the Aegis.

 **What to spam in Twitch chat when Aster are winning?** `ATF=ATM?`

 <hr style="margin-bottom: 1.2em;">